Pingvin Share {#module-services-pingvin-share}

 Summary

-This section describes Pingvin Share, a self-hosted file sharing platform.
-It covers basic configuration, including enabling the service, opening the firewall, and setting backend and frontend ports.
-It also details how to configure Pingvin Share behind a reverse proxy like Nginx, including setting the hostname, enabling HTTPS, and increasing the maximum upload file size.
+This document describes how to configure Pingvin Share, a self-hosted file sharing platform.
+It covers basic configuration, including enabling the module and setting custom ports for the backend (default 8080) and frontend (default 3000).
+It also details how to set up Pingvin Share behind a reverse proxy, specifically Nginx, to avoid exposing open ports and to enable HTTPS, with an option to increase the maximum upload file size.